janaSunrise/overflow-discord-bot/README.md

   preferences.
 - Run the server using `pipenv run start`

+## Database migrations

+We support database changes and migrations for the latest structures instead of dropping and recreating them.
+We use `alembic`, a sqlalchemy tool to perform the migrations for us.

+Migration guide:

+- To do a migration, use this: `alembic revision --autogenerate`
+- To bring the migration into actual change: `alembic upgrade head`

+NOTE: If you're using pipenv, go into the shell first using `pipenv shell` to use those commands.

 ## Contributing

 Contributions, issues and feature requests are welcome.
 After cloning & setting up project locally, you